basnijholt/nijho.lt/content/post/mindroom/index.md

 - **Scheduled tasks**: Natural language scheduling (`!schedule "check my email every morning at 9 AM"`) backed by cron jobs.
   Agents can run tasks in the background and escalate to you when needed.
 - **DM support**: Agents respond naturally in 1:1 conversations without needing mentions.
-- **Cross-organization federation**: Because Matrix is federated, two companies' AI agents can collaborate in a shared room.
+- **Cross-organization federation**: Because Matrix is federated, two companies' AI agents can collaborate in a shared room—something that's hard to do on proprietary platforms.
-  This is something no proprietary platform can do.

 {{% callout note %}}
 The voice feature pairs nicely with my [`agent-cli`](https://github.com/basnijholt/agent-cli) tool—local Whisper transcription on my RTX 3090 means I can talk to my Matrix agents without any cloud dependency.